 -alleles = are the different forms of a gene.

 -F1 Cross = F1 generation is the offspring of the P generation.
 Mendel let the F1 generation self-pollinate.
 Why?
-Because, after the P generation pollinated, there
+Because, after the P generation pollinated, there were no recessive alleles in F1 but in F2.

 Probability = the likelihood that a particular event will occur.